Mass and distance of AGN black holes from warped accretion disks: GR method and warping of the accretion disk

 \section{GR method and warping of the accretion disk}

 The general relativistic (GR) model for BH rotation curves implemented in this work can be used to study the cores of AGNs, in particular the BHs orbited by maser clouds in their accretion disks.
 The method links the effect of the spacetime curvature generated by a central compact object on the geodesic motion of nearby massive and massless particles with the frequency shift of the photons emitted by the orbiting bodies and detected on Earth.

-The method also allows for obtaining analytical expressions for the parameters of the BH in terms of astrophysical observations: the redshift and the blueshift of photons emitted by the aforementioned masers and their orbital positions on the sky.
+The method also allows for obtaining analytical expressions for the parameters of the BH, in the case of equatorial circular orbits for the emitter and a static distant observer with respect to the BH, in terms of astrophysical observables: the redshift and the blueshift of photons emitted by the aforementioned masers and their orbital positions on the sky.
 In addition, in order to perform BH parameter estimations, it is possible to implement a Bayesian statistical treatment to fit astrophysical megamaser observational data.\\

 In this work the Schwarzschild metric is considered

 Here $M$ is the total mass of the BH and geometrized units ($G=1=c$) are being used.

 The frequency is a general relativistic invariant defined as